 - be able to throw and catch a ball

-- start to enjoy organised games and team sports.
+- start to enjoy organised games and team sports at around eight years.

 Generally, boys are often drawn to activities where they can run fast or play confidently with a ball.
 Girls are more likely to enjoy swinging on bars, doing handstands or skipping.